OlivierLD/oliv-ai/JupyterNotebooks/README.md

 sudo apt-get clean
 ```
 > See also the [Jupyter Installation](https://jupyter.org/install) guide.
+> Other systems have different installation processes (brew, etc...).

 The default language for Jupyter is Python.
 To have more languages available, you need to install what's called `kernels`.
 Java kernel, Scala kernel, etc.